barriehadfield/reactrb-showcase/README.md

 [We will be using this native React library](https://react-bootstrap.github.io/)

-The main purpose for React Bootstrap is that it abstracts away verbost HTML & CSS code into React components which makes it a lot cleaner for React JSX developers.
+The main purpose for React Bootstrap is that it abstracts away verbose HTML & CSS code into React components which makes it a lot cleaner for React JSX developers.
 One of the very lovely things about Reactrb is that we already work in beautiful Ruby.
 To emphasise this point, consider the following:

 Example 1 - In HTML (without React Bootstrap):